SimonTLCYK/MediaPipe_Mouth/README.md

 Players need to reach a threshold score representing how likely the shape matches to be recognised as a specific shape.

-Matching shape increases one point, game ends after a number of balls appear.
+Matching shape adds one point, game ends after a number of balls appear.

 ## Installation